TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Check/Index.rst

            someone tries to check the box of a record beyond the allowed maximum, the box will be unchecked automatically upon saving.

-           The actual limit is defined with the :ref:`validation <columns-check-properties-validation>` property.
+           The actual limit is defined with the validation property :ref:`columns-check-properties-validation`.

          maximumRecordsCheckedInPid
            Similar to :code:`maximumRecordsChecked` but with the validation